 The Lancaster Crow Coalition includes representatives from Lancaster City, East Hempfield Township, East Petersburg Borough, Manheim Township, and the League of Humane Voters, and responds each year to the arrival of migratory crows to our area.

-The coalition was formed to take a humane, non-lethal, and environmentally sound approach to managing the crows who migrate through Lancaster County each year -- as they've done for centuries -- and Lancaster's human residents peacefully co-exist.
+The coalition was formed to take a humane, non-lethal, and environmentally sound approach to helping the crows who migrate through Lancaster County each year -- as they've done for centuries -- and Lancaster's human residents peacefully co-exist.
 We welcome you and hope you'll help us by volunteering your time and interest in this project.

 With a handful of volunteers in areas where crow roosts present a problem, we work with pyrotechnics (fireworks) and other non-lethal methods to convince the crows to avoid locations close to cars and buildings when choosing their roost sites.

-However, you have 50, 100 or 1000+ crows near your home, business, or parking area, call us IMMEDIATELY.
+However, if you have 50, 100 or 1000+ crows near your home, business, or parking area, call us IMMEDIATELY.
 The sooner we show up to make noise and make the place less desirable for roosting, the sooner the crows will move on.

 You will receive a return call within 12-24 hours, 7 days a week.
 If need be, one of our members will visit your location to assess the situation.

 Since the Coalitions's formation, the crows have been successfully moved each year.
 When they turn up in "bad" places (shopping center parking lots, industrial areas, densely-populated neighborhoods), we use pyrotechnics and other non-lethal methods to move them along.